 Further in compliance with the Listing Regulations your Board has adhered to theCorporate Governance Code.
 All the requisite Committees are functioning in line with theguidelines.

-As reported earlier a reputed firm of independent Chartered Accountants has beencarrying out the responsibilities of Internal Audits of the Company and reportingperiodically their findings of systems procedures and management practices.
+As reported earlier a reputed firm of independent Chartered Accountants has beencarrying out the responsibilities of Internal Audit of the Company and periodicallyreporting their findings on systems procedures and management practices.

 CONSERVATION OF ENERGY

 The company's constant endeavor is to reduce consumptions of energy in all forms and atall levels in the manufacturing facilities and in offices.
 Traditional lighting systemshave been replaced with energy efficient lightings in all locations which has reduced theenergy consumptions.

 Your Company gives highest priority to conservation of energy through bettersupervision and training of employees to reduce the usage of electricity.

 Your Company has been continuously seeking and adapting new technology from Principalsin order to develop skills locally and meet specific needs of Indian and global customers.Personnel at all levels are routinely sent to Principal's factories and design officesabroad for training and updating their skills.